apache/apisix-website/website/blog/2021/10/29/Extension-guide.md

 ## Expansion Direction 1: Rewrite or Access?

 Let's start with the life cycle of the request: when a request enters Apache APISIX, it will first be processed by the method `http_access_phase`.
-Readers who are familiar with the concept of OpenResty phases may be a little confused: OpenResty has a total of 6 phases, which are arranged in order of execution: `rewrite`, `access`, `before_proxy`, `header_filter`, `body_filter` and `log `, why is `access` when it comes up, and why is `rewrite` missing?
+Readers who are familiar with the concept of OpenResty phases may be a little confused: OpenResty has a total of 6 phases, which are arranged in order of execution: `rewrite`, `access`, `before_proxy`, `header_filter`, `body_filter` and `log`, why is `access` at the beginning, and where is `rewrite`?

 The phases concept of the Apache APISIX plug-in is slightly different from the OpenResty phases concept.
 In order to improve the performance of Apache APISIX, the rewrite method of the APISIX plugin will run in the access phase of OpenResty.
 Users can still customize the logic of `rewrite` at the plugin level, but at the code level, `rewrite` is actually executed in `access`.